Babybox

 - Child Object Model: Using a dedicated

-Child__cobject related to the Parent’s Account to track specific attributes (birth date, allergies) without cluttering the Contact object. - Flow + Scheduled Paths: Leveraging Flow Scheduled Paths to automatically generate the next month’s Order based on the baby’s current age.
+Child__cobject related to the Parent’s Account to track specific attributes (birth date, allergies) without cluttering the Contact object. - Flow + Scheduled Paths: Using Flow Scheduled Paths to automatically generate the next month’s Order based on the baby’s current age.

 - Marketing Cloud Integration: Using Marketing Cloud for high-volume, personalized B2C communications (e.g., “Happy 1st Birthday” discount emails).